Marta44/Stroll-Brighton/README.md

 ### Media

 - The hero image in the home page is from [Unsplash](https://unsplash.com/photos/Y2mwlfxTf-k) and the author is Rhys Kentish.
-- The postcard in the readme file the image on the top-left is from [Pixabay](https://pixabay.com/it/photos/brighton-beach-pier-turismo-2811535/ ) and I created if with [Canva](https://www.canva.com/design/DAEah1hBTKM/4NPEN5NRMarOmrCE6hnO7g/edit).
+- The postcard in the readme file the image on the top-left is from [Pixabay](https://pixabay.com/it/photos/brighton-beach-pier-turismo-2811535/ ) and I created it with [Canva](https://www.canva.com/design/DAEah1hBTKM/4NPEN5NRMarOmrCE6hnO7g/edit).
 - In the carousel in the tip section I used two pictures from [Pixabay](https://pixabay.com/it/photos/architettura-costruzione-2566173/) and [Pixabay](https://www.pexels.com/photo/brown-concrete-building-near-body-of-water-3224129/).
 - All the other pictures were taken by me.
 - I used an icon made by Darius Dan [Author Darius Dan](https://www.flaticon.com/authors/darius-dan) as placeholder if some of the photos in Places API are not available.
 It is from [Flaticon](https://www.flaticon.com).
 [Icon-no-image-available](https://www.flaticon.com/free-icon/no-photos_1983863?term=no%20image&related_id=1983863).
-- I created the Favorite Icon with [LogoMakr](https://logomakr.com/0vgmQT) and sized it with [Favicon](https://favicon.io/favicon-converter/)
+- I created the Favorite Icon with [LogoMakr](https://logomakr.com) and sized it with [Favicon](https://favicon.io/favicon-converter/)
 - I took inspiration from this website for the colours combination [Musée Sainte-Croix website](https://www.awwwards.com/sites/musee-sainte-croix)

 ## Acknowledgements

 - I would like to say thanks to my mentor Ignatius Ukwuoma for his guidance and precious advices during the project.
+- I would like to thank my new mentor Marcel for his support and encouragement.
 - I want to thank the Code Institute **SLACK Community** for the assistance and source of learning.

 > **_NOTE:_** This is for educational purposes.